xeel-dev/xeel-cli/README.md

 The Xeel CLI enables interfacing with Xeel's backend.

-Only dependency debt is currently supported.
+Only version debt is currently supported.

 ## Getting started